dimtass/meta-allwinner-hx/README.md

 This meta layer is mainly a mix of `meta-sunxi` and `armbian`.

+> Note: The master version always points to the latest Yocto version.
+If you want to use a specific version then `git checkout` to that specific version.

 This meta layer supports only boards with the allwinner H2, H3 and H5 cpus.
 The boards that are supported are the same ones that supported in [armbian](https://www.armbian.com/download/).
 The current supported list is